smaht-dac/submitr/docs/source/usage.rst

 #.
 Each sheet name must be the name of a SMaHT Portal entity or `object` defined within the system.
 #.
 Each sheet must have as its first row, a special `header` row, which enumerates the names of the Portal object properties as the column names.
 #.
 Each of these columns name must match exactly the name of the property for the Portal object.
 #.
-Each sheet may contain any number of rows, each representing an instance of the Portal object.
+Each sheet may contain any number of `data` rows, each representing an instance of the Portal object.
+#.
+The values in the cells/columns of each data row correspond to the property in same column of the header row.
 #.
 The first row which is entirely empty marks the end of the input, and any subsequenct rows will be entirely ignored.
 #.
 The first column in the header column which is empty marks the end of the header, and any subsequent columns will be entirely ignored.